Abdurrahmaan9/PomodoroTime/README.md

     * Resuming of a paused session/break
     * Browser notifications
     * Database to store the completed session/breaks with the start_time/end_time and task_type(work or break)
+    * Implement browser notifications for session completion (requires JavaScript in LiveView).

 # Future Feature Consideration
   <!-- Future Feature Consideration: -->